-Learning Area: English Course length: One year
+Learning Area: English

 As part of the Australian Curriculum, students engage with a variety of texts.
 They listen to, read, view, interpret, evaluate and perform a range of spoken, written and multimodal texts.
 Students develop their understanding of how texts, including media texts, are influenced by context, purpose and audience.